Kai-Builder/Myno/README.md

-# Myno Moderation bot
+# Lambda Moderation bot
 (Take this bot as a light joke, Not a serious bot!!)

-Myno
+Lambda

 ## Builtins
 - Verification system